Elopement & Wandering in Florida Nursing Homes, Assisted Living Facilities, Group Homes, &

 -

-fails to properly care plan for elopement,
+fails to implement or follow a care plan for elopement or wandering,

 -